Human Resource Services

 University equipment and other resources located at the alternate work site are not automatically insured.
-Departments are encouraged to insure such equipment by calling the Risk Management and Insurance Office or by viewing online information regarding commercial property insurance at:
+Departments are encouraged to insure such equipment by calling Risk Management Services or by viewing online information regarding commercial property insurance at:

 If departments choose not to insure, the Telework Assignment should specify under Remarks whether the department or the employee bears the risk of loss.
 Any loss or damage of University equipment must be reported at once to the teleworker's supervisor.
 Loss of University equipment is also reported on an Inventory Control Report.
 See 20.50.

 Safety and Ergonomics